 Product success vs platform sustainability

-Rapid growth does not guarantee sound architecture; reliability, operating cost and evolution capacity must be assessed separately.
+Rapid growth does not guarantee sound architecture; reliability, operating cost, and long-term evolution still need separate evaluation.

 Single inspiring case vs generalizable reasoning

-One strong story motivates, but engineering quality comes from comparing multiple domains and extracting stable patterns.
+One strong story can inspire, but engineering judgment comes from comparing multiple domains and extracting stable patterns.

 What this section covers